hexbatch/hexbatch-core-flow/README.md

 ## Environmental Notes

+The database connection is set as constants in the flow-config.php (not included in the repo):

+### php ini and xdebug
 the docker php uses the php.ini loaded in from the tools/.docker/.shared/config/php folder to change it restart the container.

 The xdebug is on the last section.
 The important things to add to the docker-compose.yml file for xdebug to work is

         environment: